What Is the Most Cost-Effective Temperature in the Winter?

-For many residents with a Minneapolis HVAC, winter is a time when the temptation to turn the thermostat to the highest temperature possible remains difficult to ignore.
+For many Minneapolis residents, winter is a time when the temptation to turn the thermostat to the highest temperature possible become difficult to ignore.
 When it is cold outside, nothing feels better than being warm and comfortable inside.
 However, there are many homeowners that are also concerned about controlling their energy usage in order to keep costs down.
 Time and time again, we have been asked if it is possible to maintain a level of comfort while also saving money, and we are happy to share that it is!
 It all has to do with the way in which you set your thermostat.

 If you are home during the day, or the house stays occupied the majority of the time, it is simply not possible to turn off the heat.
 However, thanks to help from the sun, you can feel a lot of warmth simply by opening the curtains and letting the sunlight through.
-Even on the gloomiest of days, it is recommended that you set the thermostat to a range between 68 and 72 degrees during the daytime hours.
-It may sound cold, but reducing the temperature by 10-15 degrees for 8 hours a day can help you achieve a 5-15% yearly decrease on your utility bill.
-It is also possible to stay warm by wearing a sweater and using a blanket.
+Even on the gloomiest of days, it is recommended that you set the thermostat to a range between 68 and 72 degrees Fahrenheit during the daytime hours.
+It may sound cold, but reducing the temperature by 10-15 degrees for eight hours a day can help you achieve a 5-15% yearly decrease on your utility bill.
+It is also possible to stay warm by layering up and using a blanket.

 If you are away at a job or school for the majority of the day, you can agree that it seems silly to heat an empty house.
 The same can be said for the hours that you are asleep, snuggled up in your warm blankets.
 If you think it may be a good idea to simply turn off the heat, think again.
 It will probably cost you more to heat your house again from the cold temperatures of the day than to simply keep the heat on while you are away.